-This week, we’re going to talk about number two- the second leading cause of cancer death, that is.
-Colorectal cancer is highly preventable through early detection, yet many people remain unaware of their options for screening.
-Screening is especially important for preventing colorectal cancer because the disease usually does not have noticeable symptoms until it is advanced.
+Colorectal cancer is the second leading cause of cancer death in the United States.
+However, it is highly preventable through early detection, yet many people remain unaware of their screening options.
+That’s the main message of Colorectal Cancer Awareness Month, which is celebrated each March.
+Screening is especially important for preventing colorectal cancer because the disease does not usually have noticeable symptoms until it is advanced.

 There are many options for colorectal cancer screening.
-The Fecal Occult Blood test checks for trace amounts of blood in the stool that may not be visible.
-These tests should be performed yearly and have shown to reduce colorectal cancer deaths by 15 to 33%.
-The Stool DNA test detects trace amounts of blood as well as three genes that have been found in colorectal cancer and precancerous advanced adenomas.
+The fecal occult blood test checks for trace amounts of blood in the stool that may not be visible.
+These tests should be performed yearly and have shown to reduce colorectal cancer deaths by 15 -33%.
+The stool DNA test detects trace amounts of blood, as well as three genes that have been found in colorectal cancer and precancerous advanced adenomas.
 Advantages of these two screening tools are that an invasive procedure is not required, and samples can be collected at home and sent to a laboratory for analysis.

 The sigmoidoscopy and colonoscopy are similar screening exams in which a scope is used to visualize colorectal tissue.
 The sigmoidoscopy is an examination of the sigmoid and rectum, while the colonoscopy is an examination of the rectum and entire colon.
 Sigmoidoscopy can reduce risk of death from cancer of the sigmoid and lower colon by 60-70%.
 The colonoscopy requires more preparation to clear the bowel and sedation is required for the procedure, but it is the most complete screening exam available.
 Another advantage of sigmoidoscopy and colonoscopy is that lesions suspicious for cancer can be removed at the time of the procedure.

 How can you lower your risk for colorectal cancer?